Last Updated on

 The Orthodox Monastery of St Catherine stands at the foot of Mount Horeb where, the Old Testament records, Moses received the Tablets of the Law.
 The mountain is known and revered by Muslims as Jebel Musa.
 The entire area is sacred to three world religions: Christianity, Islam, and Judaism.
 The Monastery, founded in the 6th century, is the oldest Christian monastery still in use for its initial function.
 Its walls and buildings of great significance to studies of Byzantine architecture and the Monastery houses outstanding collections of early Christian manuscripts and icons.
 The rugged mountainous landscape, containing numerous archaeological and religious sites and monuments, forms a perfect backdrop to the Monastery.

-St. Catherine’s Monastery is one of my Seven Wonder Egypt.
+St. Catherine’s Monastery is one of my Seven Wonders of Egypt.

 Saint Catherine is a city in Egypt’s South Sinai Governorate, located at the outskirts of El Tur Mountains.
 The city is located at an elevation of 1,586 meters above sea level.
 Within this city, you will find the UNESCO World Heritage property of Saint Catherine Area.
 The Saint Catherine Monastery is the primary feature of this UNESCO World Heritage Site.
 It is also commonly referred to as the Sacred Monastery of the God-Trodden Mount Sinai.